DGHades/LoL-Invisible/README.md

 # How to Install:

 1. Get the Installer .rar from the "InstallerFiles" Folder.
+[Or you can Download it Here](InstallerFiles/Installer.rar)

 2. Unpack the .rar wherever you want.